0xKryptonian/RealmOS/documents/LIVEPEER_SETUP.md

 ## Theme Customization

-All stream components use the HederaVerse theme color `#98ee2c`.
+All stream components use the RealmOS theme color `#98ee2c`.
 This is applied to:

 - Play/pause buttons
 - Volume controls